ratthachat/prompt_engineering/README.md

-In this repository:
-* What is prompting?
-Prompting in a new kind of programming
+This repository is a personal collection of everything related to prompting which can be thought of as **a new kind of programming.**

+**Contents**
+* What is prompting and how can we use it?
-* My own collection of **expert-system prompts** - a prompt designed to make a thinking process like a human expert
+* My own prompt collection
+    - **expert system prompts:** a step-toward human expert on making thinking and decision-making process in a complex task
+    - **commonsense analysis prompts:** extraction of human commonsense, i.e. hidden thinking process, when human makes a reasoning on a given context
-* Related literatures on prompt engineering
+* Related literatures on prompt engineering and auto-prompt generation

 # Prompting is a new kind of programming